 Ada (ADA) is a native cryptocurrency that runs on Cardano, a third- generation, decentralized public blockchain that aims to protect user privacy, while remaining flexible for regulation.
 Cardano is spearheaded by Charles Hoskinson who began in crypto with his course Bitcoin or How I Learned to Stop Worrying and Love Crypto.
 He subsequently went on to be a co-founder of BitShares and Ethereum before co-founding Cardano in 2015.
+Cardano is named after Gerolamo Cardano, an influential mathematician in the Renaissance.
+The platform aims to solve three issues with traditional cryptocurrencies: Sustainability, Scalability & Interoperability.

-This book is mainly for Cardano newcomers.
-It does not go deep into the weeds of the technical research papers, nor explore concepts in great detail.
 The goal is to give a broad overview of Cardano with explainers from Everipedia and Charles Hoskinson quotes where relevant.
 For common questions, see the FAQ.
-Plutus and Atala Prism Pioneer, Oussama Benmahmoud, wrote this review of the book.
-The book also featured in this review by NY Times best selling author Joe Nassise.
-See more on the reviews page.
+The book has been reviewed by NY Times best selling author Joe Nassise as well as Irish Tech News.
+See more feedback about the book from twitter on the reviews page.